Understanding PHP incompatibility

-The PHP Compatibility Checker allows you to quickly find out if your website is compatible with PHP 7.2.
+The PHP Compatibility Checker allows you to quickly find out if your website is compatible with the latest PHP versions

 The PHP Compatibility Checker has a status indicator:

-- A green status confirms that the website is compatible with PHP 7.2 and you may safely proceed with the upgrade
+- A green status confirms that the website is compatible and you may safely proceed with the upgrade

 - If the tool is not able to determine with certainty that the site is compatible, the status will be orange.